colebanman/colebanman/README.md

 I'm currently interested and working in the fields of web reverse engineering, automation, and offensive bot mitigation

-You can contact me at banman.c@northeastern.edu
+You can contact me at colebanman@gmail.com

 <!--
 **colebanman/colebanman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.